maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

 #### Initialize the heroku app with your repo
 1. `git clone` the repo you created above to your local machine
+1. `cd` into the repo directory
 1. Add the `heroku` remote to your repo: `heroku git:remote -a <app-name>`
+    - You will use the name of your heroku app here, not the github repo.
-    - This will create a remote destination in your heroku app for your code to be deployed to.
+    - This will create a remote destination in your github repo for your code to be deployed to heroku.
 1. Now we will create a generic `node` `express` app:
 1. Run `npm init` and follow the defaults.
 1. Add `ExpressJS`: `npm install express --save`
 1. Create a new file `index.js` and add in this basic express `Hello World` app code:
     ```JS